 Artificial Intelligence (AI), once considered healthcare’s “next big thing,” has proven that it is here to stay.
-While AI’s application in clinical care and pharmaceuticals has received the most buzz, the technology’s potential impact on the $43 billion spent each year on healthcare’s revenue cycle could be equally transformative.
+AI’s application in clinical care and pharmaceuticals often receive the most buzz.
+Potentially equally transformative is the technology’s potential impact on the $43 billion spent each year on healthcare’s revenue cycle.

-According to a November 2022 report from Crowe LLP, a global consulting firm, average denial rates grew from 10.2% in 2021 to 11% in 2022.
-Other studies show that the average cost to rework a claim is $25 and typically takes about 71 minutes.
-It also costs about $118 per denied claim to appeal.
-However, the value of the unpaid claim and the time it takes to rework it are only part of the overall impact on a health system’s bottom line.
+According to a November 2022 report by global consulting firm Crowe LLP, average denial rates grew from 10.2% in 2021 to 11% in 2022.
+The average cost to rework a claim is $25 and typically takes about 71 minutes.
+It also costs about $118 to appeal a denied claim.
+However, time and value are only part of the overall impact on a health system’s bottom line.

-Many provider organizations invest too heavily in reactive solutions—point technologies, staffing surges, and complex appeal processes.
+Many organizations invest heavily in reactive solutions—point technologies, staffing surges, and complex appeal processes.
 These tools may help “manage” denials, but true cost savings lie in prevention.
-Tools with AI capabilities address many of the time-consuming, resource-intensive, and costly processes associated with claims editing and denial management.
-But the true value of this technology is its ability to analyze claims for errors before routing them to the payer.
+AI-powered tools address many of the resource-intensive and costly processes associated with claims editing and denial management.
+However, the true value of this technology is its ability to analyze claims for errors before submission.

-Many systems offer packaged or custom edits to claims before submission, but these edits are built retrospectively, requiring costly analysis to determine the root cause of the denials, and ongoing maintenance as payers’ adjudication rules shift in response to external forces.
+Many systems offer packaged or custom edits to claims before submission.
+Often times, these edits are built retrospectively.
+This requires costly analysis to determine the root cause of the denials, and ongoing maintenance as payers’ adjudication rules shift in response to external forces.
 Telehealth claims adjudication, for example, changed rapidly during the early days of the COVID-19 pandemic.

-The ideal system would analyze claims from multiple providers, going to multiple payers, and spot trends that will likely lead to denials, including higher dollar, lower volume claims.
-Applying AI to the constantly changing stream of data removes manual writing and maintenance of edits and allows health systems to react to changes faster – before the claims are submitted and a new batch of denials must be analyzed.
+The ideal system would analyze claims and spot trends that will likely lead to denials.
+Applying AI to the constantly changing stream of data removes manual writing and maintenance of edits.
+This allows health systems to react to changes faster and act accordingly.

-Providers want more effective ways to identify and prevent denied claims so they can reduce administrative rework and lost revenue associated with them.
+Providers are looking for more effective ways to identify and prevent denied claims.
 Leveraging AI for predictive editing within the revenue cycle management process can yield significant savings by cutting down on administrative expenses related to claim revisions and denials.
-This enhances the performance of the revenue cycle and enables healthcare providers to prioritize patient care over administrative duties.
+This enhances the revenue cycle and enables providers to prioritize patient care over administrative duties.

 At Availity®, our revenue cycle management solution, Essentials Pro™, utilizes an AI-driven predictive editing tool.
 This feature empowers providers to detect denials early, thus saving valuable time and financial resources.
 Powered by an AI algorithm, predictive editing focuses on identifying and correcting the subset of denials most likely to be avoidable.
 Its predictive capabilities stem from analyzing claims data across various provider organizations and individual health plan policies.
-The solution will return the predicted Claim Adjustment Reason and Remark (CARC & RARC) if the likelihood of denials is very high; the model only returns edit errors when there is 98 percent confidence that the claim will be denied.
+The solution will return the predicted Claim Adjustment Reason and Remark (CARC & RARC) if the likelihood of denials is very high.

 As a result, providers can:

-The path toward a sustainable and healthy revenue cycle requires tools, insights, and analytics to help providers submit claims right the first time.
-AI and machine learning tools have the potential to move your organization from costly denial management to streamlined denial prevention.
+The path toward a sustainable and healthy revenue cycle requires tools and analytics to help providers submit claims right the first time.
+AI and machine learning tools have the potential to move your organization from costly denial management to optimized denial prevention.

 If you’re interested in learning more about Essentials Pro’s robust RCM features, download our Buyer’s Guide or schedule a meeting with our team today!